Circulation / Reserve

 borrowing privileges with an LIU card, but no access to databases or

-file, and the student must bring their ID card when checking out books.
+Circulation will keep the form on file.
+Students must bring their LIU ID cards when checking out books.

 LIU Students, Faculty, and Staff need only their ID card to check out books.